Savage (video): Track listing

 This clip sees Lennox appear in both guises of the housewife and the vamp, as well as that of a ragged survivor, with darkened eyes who walks barefoot through a cold desert.
 The clip ends with her being transformed into a much softer, cleaner, and warmer looking Lennox, joyously embracing a man.
-The video was filmed in California.
+The video was filmed in California at Death Valley National Park and Sherman Oaks.